Fredopayn1119/Image_Denoising_Diffusion_Models/README.md

 # Image Denoising Diffusion Models: A School Assignment

-Two types of deep learning models able to denoise images iteratively
+The implementation of two types of deep learning models able to denoise images iteratively.

 1. **DDPM (Diffusion Denoising Probabilistic Model)**
   - Noise is iteratively added to images until they appear indistinguishable from pure Gaussian noise.